Oscar-Yu-Cheuk-Chun/Programming-Summative-1/README.md

   - the second button is to show and hide a bar chart showing the amount of artwork created in different art period

 ![Alt text](/image/buttons.png?raw=true "Optional Title")
+- The barchart is interactive so if users hover on each bar they can view the exact value of it.
 - After clicking on both button, the two charts should be shown as follows,

 ![Alt text](/image/charts.png?raw=true "Optional Title")
-- The barchart is interactive so if user hover on each bar they can view the exact value of it.

 - The next section is for displaying artworks of Gogh, Vincent van, each artwork consists:
   - the image of artwork itself